 Thyroid-Stimulating Hormone (TSH)

 Traditional medicine relies mainly on the TSH or thyroid-stimulating hormone blood test to measure thyroid function.
 TSH is not a thyroid hormone.
 TSH is produced by the pituitary based on how much thyroid hormone is circulating in the bloodstream.
 As thyroid hormone levels drop, TSH production will increase to stimulate the thyroid to make more hormone.
-If thyroid hormone increases, then TSH production will decrease because the thyroid is making plenty of hormone.
-The TSH alone is not adequate to assess thyroid function because it doesn’t take into consideration the conversion of thyroid hormone into its active form which occurs in the liver, kidneys and lungs.
+If the thyroid hormone increases, then TSH production will decrease because the thyroid is making plenty of hormones.
+The TSH alone is not adequate to assess thyroid function because it doesn’t take into consideration the conversion of thyroid hormone into its active form which occurs in the liver, kidneys, and lungs.
 The TSH test also does not take into account thyroid hormone receptor resistance.
-Thyroid hormone receptors can become resistant to thyroid hormone due to thyroid-disrupting chemical exposure leading to normal blood tests but development of low thyroid symptoms.
+Thyroid hormone receptors can become resistant to thyroid hormone due to thyroid-disrupting chemical exposure leading to normal blood tests but the development of low thyroid symptoms.
 Cortisol produced during stress by the adrenal gland can also inhibit TSH production further throwing off the accuracy of the test.
 If the TSH is elevated, the traditional physician will prescribe synthetic T4 and this will usually reduce TSH into the “normal” range.
 This approach does not take into account peripheral thyroid hormone conversion or receptor binding.
 If the body is compromised in its ability to activate thyroid hormone into T3, then taking T4 will result in a failure of treatment.
 If the adrenal glands are out of balance, then most likely thyroid hormone function will also be out of balance.
 In addition, if thyroid hormone receptors are desensitized, this approach will fail as well.

 You will find that a lot of conventional medical physicians do not spend much time reading the peer-reviewed medical literature which provides us with valuable data on TSH levels.
 An excellent study was published by Obal and Krueger (2001) on sleep deprivation and thyroid hormone production.
 The researchers concluded: